GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 To do so, however, would conflict with a number of requirements that were established for GVariant.

-Most fundamentally, requirement would be violated.
+Most fundamentally, the requirements would be violated.
 DBus messages are encoded in such a way that in order to fetch the 100th item out of an array you first have to iterate over the first 99 items to discover where the 100th item lies.
-A side effect of this iteration would be a violation of requirement .
+A side effect of this iteration would be a violation of the requirements.

-Additionally, using the DBus serialisation format with an API like that mandated by requirement would likely imply a violation of requirement due to the fact that subparts of DBus messages can change meaning when subjected to different starting alignments.
+Additionally, using the DBus serialisation format with an API like that mandated by the requirements would likely imply a violation of the requirements due to the fact that subparts of DBus messages can change meaning when subjected to different starting alignments.
 This is discussed in more detail in `Simple Containment`_.